hussaino03/track-investments/README.md

 ✅ Train the LLM model & parse the user input into (category, amount).

-✅ Create a Firebase database and populate it with users.
+✅ Create a Firebase database and populate it with users, with auth layer

 ✅ Allow multiple investments.